sergiocarneiro/sergiocarneiro/README.md

 💎 Acquainted with: Angular, Typescript, No-SQL

-🌱 Currently into: React, Remix, Prisma, NX
+🌱 Currently into: React, Remix, Prisma